Boston Annulment Attorney

 If a marriage was void at the time of “union” between two people that married in another state or country under that jurisdiction’s laws, then it will also be void in Massachusetts.
 The theory behind this rule is called “Full Faith and Credit”, which means that Massachusetts must generally acknowledge the laws of other jurisdictions.

 Our Boston annulment attorneys are available to answer your questions about voidable marriages, annulment actions, and divorce cases.
 Please feel free to call us or send us an email.
+We have three convenient office locations in downtown Boston, Hingham and New Bedford, MA.

 Our Boston family law firm serves all courts in Boston as well as Bristol County, including the New Bedford, Fall River and Taunton courthouses.
 The cities in Bristol County that we serve include Fairhaven and Attleboro.
-We also serve all courts in Plymouth County, including the cities of Mattapoisett, Marion and Rochester.
+We also serve all courts in Plymouth County, including the cities of Hingham, Mattapoisett, Marion and Rochester.